Java Games: Flashcards, matching, concentration, and word search.

 SuperGiant StarsLargest of the 5 sizes.
 Inludes stars that are 100x larger or greater than our Sun.
 Ex. include Betelgeuse and Rigel.

-Annie "Jump" CannonCame up with a method of classifying stars in the late 1800's.
+Annie "Jump" CannonCame up with the spectral types as a means of claasifying stars.
 O,B,A,F,G K, and M.

-SpectroscopeGives us the spectrum of stars that tells us the composition, distance and type of star.
+SpectroscopeA Tool that gives us the spectrum of stars that tells us the composition, distance and type of star and much more.

 This activity was created by a Quia Web subscriber.